- 8 Interesting Shrines in Kanazawa Not to Miss - 16 May 2025

 If You Miss Out

 During the warmer months, you can also buy a bar package which gets you a couple of drinks and a seat on the rooftop.
 Because this is more expensive than the normal entry ticket it doesn’t always sell out as quickly – but it will sell out.
 That’s only available directly from the Shibuya Sky website.
+This may be available with foreign cards.
+I need to wait for the 2025 season to launch to confirm.

 5. teamLab Borderless